dominikhei/eartquake-streaming/readme.md

 ### Introduction

 With this project I am building a distributed system to display earthquakes in real time on a map, accessible via your browser.
 The front end service has an upstream loadbalancer to scale out if needed as well as a Firewall to protect the service.
 Data is streamed from an [external service by the EMSC](https://www.seismicportal.eu/realtime.html) using Springboot Kafka in a Docker Compose setup.
 The whole AWS infrastructure is created and configured using Terraform.
 All configurations and relevant role priviledges will be preconfigured, such that you can simply host the application with one command.
+In addition to that I have implemented logging of the backend using promtail, loki and grafana.

 ### Process walk through